ecmwf/climetlab/docs/contributing/datasets.rst

 With a Python package
 ---------------------

-Here is an minimal example of pip package defining a dataset plugin : https://github.com/ecmwf/climetlab-demo-dataset
+Here is a minimal example of pip package defining a dataset plugin : https://github.com/ecmwf/climetlab-demo-dataset

 The plugin mechanism relies on using `entry_points`.